5 Tips For a Great Family Photo Session

 4) Relax and have fun!

 Approach the session like it’s a fun family outing.
 This is a chance for you to spend some quality time with your loved ones and be proud of the family you’ve created.
 Let the kids know that a friend will be there taking photos.
 Don’t stress if your kids aren’t smiling in every photo.
 They don’t have to be smiling or looking into the camera every time to get great shots.
 For families with little ones, I like to play games to loosen everyone up and have you focusing on each other rather than my camera lens.
 It might feel silly at first but trust me, it helps.
 Interacting with each other makes for natural smiles and genuine emotions.
 Dad feel free to tickle your kiddos or toss them up in the air.
-Give your wife a kiss on the cheek.
+Give your wife a kiss.
 Mom take a moment to tell your husband how much you love and appreciate him.
 Lots of playing, hugging, kissing, smiling and laughing encouraged!

 5) Show this to dad.